GerritCodeReview/summit_2017/schedule.md

-There are over 150 seats available on a first-come-first-served basis, open to anyone who is using Gerrit Code Review or interested in adopting it in his daily software development workflow.
+There are over 150 seats available on a first-come-first-served basis, open to anyone who is using Gerrit Code Review or interested in adopting it in their daily software development workflow.

 [Register Now to the Gerrit User Summit 2017](https://www.eventbrite.co.uk/e/gerrit-user-summit-2017-tickets-34486175078)
 ***